Agent Skills for Large Language Models: Architecture, Acquisition, Security, and the Path Forward: Deployment: Agents, Benchmarks, and the Computer-Use Stack

 \subsection{Benchmark Landscape}

-Table~\ref{tab:benchmarks} presents the current state of CUA benchmarks.
-The field has witnessed remarkable progress: on OSWorld, success rates have climbed from single digits in early 2024 to beyond human-level performance (72.6\% vs.\ 72.36\% human baseline) by December 2025.
-However, more challenging settings---professional applications (ScreenSpot-Pro), long-horizon tasks (OS-Marathon~\cite{osmarathon2026}), and hybrid GUI-code workflows (CoAct-1~\cite{coact2025})---continue to expose significant gaps.
+Table~\ref{tab:benchmarks} presents representative benchmark results for CUA-adjacent and tool-use settings.
+The field has witnessed rapid progress: on OSWorld-style tasks, reported success rates have climbed from single digits in early 2024 to benchmark-specific parity with the published human baseline in OSWorld-V (72.6\% vs.\ 72.36\%) by December 2025.
+This should not be read as generalized operational superiority over human users; rather, it indicates that narrow benchmark slices are beginning to saturate.
+More challenging settings---professional applications (ScreenSpot-Pro), long-horizon tasks (OS-Marathon~\cite{osmarathon2026}), hybrid GUI-code workflows (CoAct-1~\cite{coact2025}), software maintenance tasks (SWE-bench~\cite{jimenez2024swebench}), and function-calling evaluations (BFCL~\cite{gorilla2025bfcl})---continue to expose significant gaps.